Benefits of the project

 - Create network capacity to enable the future construction, extension and electrification of rail lines across Melbourne.

-- Providing three new stations (Arden, Parkville and Domain) in areas not currently serviced by heavy rail with a combined catchment of over 200,000 jobs, student enrolments and residents.
+- Providing three new stations (North Melbourne, Parkville and Anzac) in areas not currently serviced by heavy rail with a combined catchment of over 200,000 jobs, student enrolments and residents.

 - Improving social and economic inclusion as more people will be able to access employment, education, sporting, entertainment and cultural opportunities in Central Melbourne via public transport.